Blosc/bcolz/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing c-blosc 1.4.1
+ Announcing c-blosc 1.5.0
  A blocking, shuffling and lossless compression library
 ===============================================================

 What is new?
 ============

-This is a maintenance release, where a bug in blosc_getitem() introduced in 1.4.0 has been tracked down and squashed.
-If you use this function, please update your c-blosc copy.
+This is maintenance release, where quite a few improvements happened in the included HDF5 filter, better support for non SSE2 platforms and LZ4 sources have been updated to 1.5.0.

 For more info, please see the release notes in: